-Islamic Relief performs Qurbani as part of our overall aid effort.
-The people who benefit in Ramadan and from our general projects, inshaAllah, would also benefit from Qurbani.
-This allows us to focus our efforts and help the same people out of poverty and to improve their lives, rather than providing a little bit of help occasionally but never achieving anything.
+Islamic Relief performs Qurbani as part of our overall seasonal programme.
+The people who benefit in Ramadan and from our general projects, Insha’Allah, would also benefit from Qurbani.
+This allows us to focus our efforts and help the same people to improve their lives, rather than providing small amounts of help occasionally but not achieving great successes.

-We are not able to carry out Qurbanis for specific orphans because the scale of the operation would make this logistically difficult.
-Donors can still carry out a general Qurbani through the normal channels and pay the normal price.
-However, orphans do represent a category of high priority in all our programmes; therefore they not only benefit from donors’ sponsorship, but also benefit from receiving other support and aid in Ramadan and Qurbani.
+We are not able to carry out Qurbani for specific orphans; the scale of the operation makes this exceptionally difficult.
+However, orphans are a high priority in our programmes; therefore they not only benefit from donors’ sponsorship, but also benefit from receiving other support in Ramadan and Qurbani.

-If you give a Qurbani on the second or third day of Eid, the Qurbani will still be carried out on one of the days of Eid, as Islamic Relief has already purchased the animals to be slaughtered beforehand.
+If you give a Qurbani on any of these days, the Qurbani will still be carried out in time, as Islamic Relief has already purchased the animals to be slaughtered beforehand.

 No, this is not necessary as long as you have made the intention that you are giving this Qurbani on behalf of a certain person.